 This essay is meaningful to me because it freezes a moment in time prior to my embarking on the journey to become a facial plastic surgeon.
 I can reflect on my thinking then - which, of course, has changed - and contemplate the future.

-It is important to seek a fellowship-trained specialist in plastic surgery of the face and neck when you have concerns about age-related changes to your face and/or neck.
+It is important to seek not only a fellowship-trained but also a double board-certified facial plastic surgeon if you have aesthetic concerns about your face and/or neck.